 You have the ability to prevent the spread of COVID-19 and to preserve the health of fellow students, your instructor, staff and the community by following UNM health protocols.
 The UNM Provost Administrative Directive on Mandatory Student Face Covering and Symptom Reporting of July 9, 2020 requires that all students on UNM-Main and UNM branch campuses wear face masks in the face-to-face classroom and on campus unless they have a specific mask accommodation (confidentially documented with the Accessibility Resource Center).
-UNM Provost Administrative Directive is consistent with Governor Lujan Grisham's Public Health Order of the New Mexico Health Secretary.
+UNM Provost Administrative Directive is consistent with Governor Lujan Grisham's Public Health Emergency Order as amended, and the Public Health Order of the New Mexico Health Secretary.
 It also requires daily participation in symptom screening through covidscreen, which will be sent via UNM e-mail.